lake-wg/edhoc/draft-ietf-lake-edhoc.md

 After successful processing of EDHOC message_3, Client and Server derive Security Context parameters for OSCORE as follows (see Section 3.2 of {{RFC8613}}):

-* The Master Secret and Master Salt are derived by using the EDHOC_Exporter interface, see {{exporter}}:
+* The Master Secret and Master Salt SHALL be derived by using the EDHOC_Exporter interface, see {{exporter}}:
    * The EDHOC Exporter Labels for deriving the OSCORE Master Secret and the OSCORE Master Salt, are the uints 0 and 1, respectively.
    * The context parameter is h'' (0x40), the empty CBOR byte string.
    * By default, oscore_key_length is the key length (in bytes) of the application AEAD Algorithm of the selected cipher suite for the EDHOC session.
 Also by default, oscore_salt_length has value 8.
 The Initiator and Responder MAY agree out-of-band on a longer oscore_key_length than the default and on a different oscore_salt_length.